Highlights & History

 When it All Started

-The year was 2007.
-At the time, an abundance of industry conferences existed.
+The BGSA Supply Chain Conference began in 2007.
+At the time, dozens of industry conferences existed.
 They included trade shows, academic events, and Wall Street conferences.
 No one event gave CEOs a strategic perspective on the big issues in their business.

 Meanwhile, the world was changing.
 Truck brokerage companies were merging with freight forwarding.
 Warehousing companies were converging with contract packaging.
 4PLs were emerging as one-stop-shop services.
 In short, the historical barriers between supply chain segments were eroding, as customers sought more holistic solutions.